World Series Formula V8 3.5: History

 The series came out of the Spanish Formula Renault Championship, which ran from 1991 to 1997.
 The World Series was founded as Open Fortuna by Nissan in 1998, and was mostly based in Spain, but visited other countries throughout its history, including France, Italy, Portugal and Brazil.
 The organization was handled by RPM Comunicacion, founded by Jaime Alguersuari Tortajada.
 The series changed name a number of times, usually adopting the name of its main sponsor, but was also known by other common names such as the unofficial "Formula Nissan".

-In its early years, the series used chassis built by Coloni, with a 2.0 L Nissan SR20 engine.
+In its early years, the series used chassis built by Coloni (type N1/C983), with a 2.0 L Nissan SR20 engine developed by Nissan Motorsports Europe in Britain, fielding 250bhp.
 The series slotted in between Formula Three and Formula 3000.
 In 2002, it adopted a new format, with chassis supplied by Dallara and the engine upgraded to the VQ30.
 The series also became more international, with more than half of the race calendar held outside Spain.

 Renault started the Formula Renault V6 Eurocup in 2003, as a support series in Eurosport's Super Racing Weekends (European Touring Car Championship and FIA GT Championship).
 The series ran with Tatuus chassis and a Nissan 3.5 L V6 engine.

 In 2005, Renault left the Super Racing Weekend and started the World Series by Renault and the Formula Renault 3.5 Series, merging both the World Series by Nissan (whose engine contract had finished) and Renault V6 Eurocup.
 The Dallara chassis was retained, while the Renault V6 was improved to 425 PS.
 Formula Renault 2.0 Eurocup and the Eurocup Mégane Trophy also joined the series in 2005 to support the main FR3.5 series.

 At the end of July 2015, Renault Sport announced it would be withdrawing its backing to the Formula Renault 3.5 from 2016 onwards, handing the control of the series to co-organiser RPM.
 However, Renault Sport also said it would continue the World Series by Renault with the Renault Sport Trophy and the Formula Renault 2.0 Eurocup.
 As a result of this, RPM decided to change the series' name to Formula V8 3.5.
 In December 2016, the series' name was changed again to World Series Formula V8 3.5, giving extra recognition to the championship.

 On 17 November 2017 was announced that due to lack of entries the series would not take place in 2018 with a possibility of relaunch in the near future.